molarmanful/kirsch/README.md

-HarfBuzz (or more specifically, `hb-view`) is necessary if you wish to use `img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files.
+HarfBuzz (or more specifically, `hb-view`) is necessary if you wish to use `img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files. `bdfresize` is for generating HiDPI fonts.
+`bdftopcf` is for generating PCF fonts.

 ## Design Notes